thomaspatzke/OwnTwitterFilterBubble/README.md

 By default, all tweets after the trained set are predicted.
 You can set a prediction start time with `-t` and a minimum score with `-s`.

+If you use *evaluate* instead of *predict* subcommand, the predictions are evaluated against your real interaction and some metrics are calculated.

 ## Results

 First experiments with slightly more than 11.000 tweets and a 60:40 ratio of uninteresting to interesting tweets